ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 Proven & Unique

-Speech Active is the leading provider of English pronunciation services in Australia.
-We are the chosen provider to leading Australian Universities, global and local companies and GP training organisations.
+Speech Active’s award winning courses are a world leading provider of English pronunciation training.
+We are the chosen provider to leading many Universities, global companies and GP training organisations.
 Speech Active’s combination of specialised video and audio training in conjunction with 1:1 phone training is most effective.

-We have a package for doctors and medical professionals for $853 and offer a 10% discount coupon.
-This makes the final cost $768.
+Aside from our standard course offerings, We have a package for doctors and medical professionals for $853 and offer a 10% discount coupon, making the final cost $768.

 – a full assessment with audio & written feedback